pranavius/PranGearView/README.md

 - **Gems**: Change icon size, show missing gems and sockets, only show missing gems and sockets for max level characters
 - **Enchants**: Change text size, show missing enchants, only show missing enchants for max level characters, change text color
 - **Durability**: Change text size
+- **Inspect Window**: Choose which information (if any) to display when inspecting member in your party/raid
 - **Character Stats**: Set stat order based on class and specialization
 - **Other Options**: Place item levels on equipment, show embellishments, hide shirt & tabard info, show debugging messages (you should never need to enable this)